Scroll down to view the images or click

 visited a tribal village where the only available water was from a

-dirty river; many of the villagers were sick from it.
+dirty river that people bathed and pissed in; many of the villagers were sick from it.
 I encountered a

-man who was dying of malaria.
+man who was extremely sick from malaria.
 He had no money to buy the medicine, and

 no one else had the money either.
 You should have seen the smile on